jimbateson7/jamesbateson.co.uk/src/articles/side-project-setup.md

 Using Figma is a great opportunity for me to practice what I preach when working in teams and advocating for shifting left in regards to accessibility and in particular not designing potential barriers into products.
 I use  plugins such as Stark and accessibility annotation kits to aid my self-handover to development.

 I think it's also worth noting that I'm not a designer and don't claim to be.
 My practices are not likely as efficient and clean as people in this profession.
+However, I've always considered myself having an eye from design, and I love using Figma and collaborating with design.